Vfold-RNA/MgNet/README.md

 ### 2. Setup NVIDIA driver
-The recommended way to install drivers is to use the package manager for your distribution but other installer mechanisms are also available (e.g. by downloading `.run` installers from NVIDIA driver [Downloads](https://www.nvidia.com/Download/index.aspx?lang=en-us)).
+The recommended way to install drivers is to use the package manager for your distribution but other installer mechanisms are also available (e.g., by downloading `.run` installers from NVIDIA driver [Downloads](https://www.nvidia.com/Download/index.aspx?lang=en-us)).

 > :point_right: For instructions on using your package manager to install drivers on system other than Ubuntu 16.04, follow the steps in this [guide](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html).